 • SAP addresses this Business Process through Variant Configuration.

 • Different classes are configured for Hot Rolled, Cold Rolled, Galvanized, Tin plated products of steel.

-In a steel industry the following typical steps of make-to order scenario takes place which has been explained by creating a sales order and how the variant selection functions in the order:-
+In the steel industry, the following typical steps of make-to-order scenario takes place which has been explained by creating a sales order and how the variant selection functions in the order:-

 Step 1.
-Once the inquiry (from customer) and quotation (from manufacturer) phase is over and customer sends purchase order, the Sales order creation takes place
+Once the inquiry (from a customer) and quotation (from manufacturer) phase is over and the customer sends a purchase order, the Sales order creation takes place

 • Here based on the region the sales organization can be classified as domestic sales or international sales for example 1000 or 2000